14. Many-body analysis of a nanowire quantum dot

 method,

-a progress bar appears to track the calculation of Coulomb integrals
+progress bars appear to track the calculation of Coulomb integrals

 Once the calculation is done, we produce various outputs that are made